joe-at-cp/CPAutomation/README.md

 - Generic API
 - Misc APIs

-To configure Environment run #. ./ConfigScript.sh
+Install and configure Ansible with Check Point libs by running: ./Install_Ansible.sh To configure the environment run #. ./ConfigScript.sh